edamla/mediterraneanagency/_books/2021-09-01-bird-bridge.md

 struggling to hold onto love and faith: “...During these conversations, Ali was breaking out in a cold sweat.
 He had never felt so helpless and utterly alone before.
-He had learned life with all its bit- ter aspects, just as his father had said, even at this young age.
+He had learned life with all its bitter aspects, just as his father had said, even at this young age.
 He started to worry more about his family, even about Zeynep.
 If what the village guard Şehmus had said came true and any harm